aws/copilot-cli/site/content/docs/manifest/lb-web-service.md

     spot_from: 3
 ```

-This will set your range as 1-10 as before, but will place two copies of your service on dedicated Fargate capacity.
-Once your service scales to 3 copies, they will be placed on spot until the maximum is reached.
+This will set your range as 1-10 as above, but will place the first two copies of your service on dedicated Fargate capacity.
+If your service scales to 3 or higher, the third and any additional copies will be placed on Spot until the maximum is reached.

 <span class="parent-field">range.</span><a id="count-range-min" href="#count-range-min" class="field">`min`</a> <span class="type">Integer</span>
 The minimum desired count for your service using autoscaling.